osmdik/osmdik/README.md

 - 👋 Hi, I’m @doshimaf
-- 🌱 I’m currently learning Frontend development and WordPress
+- 🌱 I’m currently learning Frontend development
 - 📫 How to reach me [https://twitter.com/doshimaf](https://twitter.com/doshimaf)
-- 📚 My hobby is reading books.
+- 📚 My hobby is reading books

 <!---
 doshimaf/doshimaf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.